A black and white sign with white text

 ABOUT MY FEDERAL SERVICE FOR MY COUNTRY (return to homepage)

 The Particle Flow Research Lab was the largest laboratory of the USDOE Pittsburgh Energy Technology Center (High Bay of Building 94).
-Said lab is now the Pittsburgh site of the USDOE National Energy Technology Laboratory.
-I shared that lab with my colleague and friend of 25 years, Dr. Anthony V. Cugini.
-He would later become the Director of NETL.
-He would later be found dead in a barren wooded area near the NETL.
-I believe NETL Chief Counsel Susan E. Malie is responsible for his death.
+The Pittsburgh Energy Technology Center is now the Pittsburgh site of the USDOE National Energy Technology Laboratory.

 A large machine in a factory